-National Curriculum Assessments, including Teacher Assessments, in 2020 were cancelled due to the coronavirus pandemic.
+National Curriculum Assessments, including Teacher Assessments, in 2021 were cancelled due to the coronavirus pandemic.

 The Trust was appointed by the Minister of State for Schools' Standards to run the English Hub for Norfolk.
 This recognises the significant achievements in phonics achieved by our two Outstanding Infant schools, Arden Grove and Heather Avenue.
 Outreach work has been taking place since September 2019, however the official launch of the English Hub initiative was delayed due to the coronavirus pandemic.
-The launch is planned for the spring term 2021.
+The launch is planned for the spring term 2022.

-The Wensum Trust has an agreed 5-year strategic plan and this is being implemented.
+The Wensum Trust has developed a Strategic Framework which highlights our focus on three key and interlinked areas; Mental Health and Wellbeing; Learning and Achievement and Career and Life Skills.
+Within this framework there is an agreed 5 year strategic plan detailing specific objectives that are being implemented.
 The strategic plan is aligned to the Trust's Vision and the following set of Strategic Aims which set the culture and ethos of all academies in the Trust:

-- Lead, Influence and Engage
+- Lead.
+Influence and Engage

 - Inspire, Motive and Transform

 - Innovate, Collaborate and Build